SpaceBeeGaming/OC-robot-controller/README.md

 5. You'll have to use T3 server or a creative case. (by default you need T3 graphics card and the linked card is also T3)

-6. Create an issue if you cant get it to work.
+6. Create an issue if you can't get it to work.

 7. Pastebin links to come: